 1 August 2019

-Last week I covered the 4% rule and how to use it to calculate your magic number.
+Last week I covered the 4% rule or rule of 300 and how to use it to calculate your magic number.
 As mentioned it's just a rule of thumb - a good one, though - and like all simplification it has the potential to trip you up if you're not aware of the shortcomings.
-Here are the most important things that can go wrong with your journey to financial freedom if you navigate by the 4% rule.
+Here are the most important things that can go wrong with the 4% rule if that's what you navigate by on your journey to financial freedom.

 1. Your portfolio doesn't beat inflation by 4%